dipankarpaul2k/Rust-Notes/01_Introduction/rust.md

 ## Environment Setup

-Let’s start your Rust journey by installing Rust on Linux, macOS, and Windows.
+Let’s start your Rust journey by installing Rust on Linux, macOS, or Windows.
 You can find the latest guide in this [link](https://doc.rust-lang.org/book/ch01-01-installation.html).